CandyVas/Candy-Vasquez-Portfolio-Lab/docs/Labs/L05/index.md

 ## Objective
-Parametrically design an assembly of two constituents which snap fit together.
-Use parameters in CAD
-Use constraints in CAD
-Print the two components.
-On of the components needs to have support material.
-Test the snap fit.
-Iterate if needed.

-The design i decided to go with was a snap on fit, more specifically
+We were given a list of options of potential snip fit designs we could create in a CAD program.
+I decided to go with the ball joint example.
+This was dsigned first and froemnt before continuing on with the poject, so i noticed that my ball-and-socket design does not align with the modeling portion of this project.
+Especially since the desugn requires supports, i decided to go with a ball and joint, because i imagined making another style would be difficult to built with support.
+So instead of having dedicated cantilever dimenions, i figured I'd make them up for the modeling aspect of my website.

 ## Modeling
-When modeling the components ___
-I decided that my snap-fit project will be made of PLA the 3d printing material,

-After [researching](https://www.makeitfrom.com/material-properties/Polylactic-Acid-PLA-Polylactide) the common Young's Modulus and yield strength of PLA (aka  Common Polylactic acid), I got Young's Modulus to be 3.5 GPa (3,500 MPa) and a yield/tensile strength of about 50 MPa.
+I decided that my snap-fit project will be made of PLA the 3d printing material, After [researching](https://www.makeitfrom.com/material-properties/Polylactic-Acid-PLA-Polylactide) the common Young's Modulus and yield strength of PLA (aka  Common Polylactic acid), I got Young's Modulus to be 3.5 GPa (3,500 MPa) and a yield/tensile strength of about 50 MPa.
 From there, i made sure to use a Safety factor of 3.5.
 As for the transverse load, we were tasked between a load of .25 lbf - 5 lbf.
 The axial load of the clip should be in between 5 lbf - 10 lbf.

 For my knowns i have